bkane2/eta-py/README.md

 * planning
 * execution

 The specific functionality of each process can be modified through the use of modular **transducers** that perform a specific type of data mapping (e.g., mapping input utterances to semantic representations, or mapping a dialogue plan to a new expanded dialogue plan).
 Each type of transducer is implementation-agnostic, allowing for the substitution of many possible models for each type of mapping function -- whether symbolic rules, a neural network, a large language model API, or some combination thereof.
-The modified data is processed using a set of buffers (priority queues) in order to ensure consistency between processes.
+The modified data is processed using a set of task buffers (priority queues) in order to ensure consistency between processes.

 Eta is also representationally flexible, allowing for multiple levels of knowledge representation for events in schemas and memory.
 All of these three levels are encapsulated by the notion of an **eventuality**, which represents an abstract fact or event with an associated representation.